 - Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts—and each matters equally.

-Tip #3 – Study the right content within each subject.
+Tip #3 – Study the right content

 - What is the right content?
 The NCBE—the company the makes the UBE—actually tells you.
 No, the NCBE does not spell out the actual laws tested but it does give you the sub-topics within each subject that could come up.
 And the NCBE gives you the rough exam emphasis of each MBE sub-topic.